-The Air Quality program has been authorized by the state of Florida to review and act upon State and Federal air permit applications for facilities in Broward County.
-Therefore, sources may submit state permit applications, fees and inquires directly to the Air Quality program.
+The Pollution Prevention Division (PPD) is authorized by the State of Florida to review and act upon State and Federal air permit applications for facilities in Broward County.
+Therefore, sources may submit state permit applications, fees and inquires directly to PPD.
 Sources may be required to obtain Air Quality program authorization, by individual state air permit or by air general permit in order to conduct certain activities involving sources of air pollution.

 State of Florida air permits are different than a Broward County Air License in that state air permits contain very specific conditions to control air pollution and to comply with air quality regulations in the Florida Administrative Code (F.A.C.) and the Code of Federal Regulations (CFR).
 A state air permit is bound by regulations of the F.A.C. and the CFR.
 State air pollution permits are more complex than Broward County air licenses and require more compliance demonstration, testing, monitoring, procedures and other requirements not necessarily contained in a Broward County air license.

 Certain specific types of operation require a State Air General Permit based on the type of operation.
-State air general permits are categorized by operation.
 By submitting an air general permit registration form a facility is eligible to operate under the conditions stated in such form.
-Other air pollutant emitting facilities which do not qualify for a Broward County Air License or a State of Florida Air General Permit may submit a State of Florida Air Construction or Operation Permit application in order to be in compliance with state and/or federal air regulations.
+Other air pollutant emitting facilities which do not qualify for a Broward County Air License or a State of Florida Air General Permit shall submit a State of Florida Air Construction or Operation Permit application in order to be in compliance with state and/or federal air regulations.

-Please see below for a listing of all state of Florida air permits.
-Should you have any questions, please contact the Air Quality Program at (954) 519-1260 or visit our Frequently Asked Questions page.
+Please see below a listing of all State of Florida air permits.
+Should you have any questions, please contact PPD at (954) 519-1260 or visit our Frequently Asked Questions page.

 Exemption from Florida Air Permitting Requirements

-Some activities that are sources of air pollution may be exempt from a state of Florida air permit.
-However, sources that are exempt from a Florida air construction permit, air operation permit, or air general permit may require a Broward County Air License.
-To review the exemption criteria, please contact the Air Quality Program at (954) 519-1260.
+Some activities that are sources of air pollution may be exempt from a State of Florida air permit.
+However, sources that are exempt from a Florida air construction permit, air operation permit, or air general permit may still require a Broward County Air License.
+To review the exemption criteria, please contact PPD at (954) 519-1260.

-Based on the number of facilities that engage in painting/surface coating activities such as auto body shops, PPRAQD has developed a form to help determine the need for an air permit for these facilities.
-In order to evaluate whether your facility is exempt from a surface coating air permit or a surface coating activity, please contact the Air Quality Program at (954) 519-1260.
+Based on the number of facilities that engage in painting/surface coating activities such as auto body shops, PPD has developed a form to help determine the need for an air permit for these facilities.
+In order to evaluate whether your facility is exempt from a surface coating air permit or a surface coating activity, please contact PPD at (954) 519-1260.

 State Air Permit Applications and Forms